Unique Protein Source Snuffs Out Wrinkles

 Ahhh, soy.
 It's a love-it-or-hate-it kind of food.
 But maybe you would grow to adore tofu, tempeh, and edamame if you knew this: It could help you look younger.

 Yep.
 Eating lean, nutritious soy foods may help smooth fine wrinkles and buoy your skin's snap-back qualities, according to recent research.
 Those are two big victories for face freshness.

 Soy is packed with a special isoflavone called aglycone, and it appears to be the source of the youth-boosting magic.
 In a study of middle-aged women, those who took a daily 40 milligram supplement of aglycone noticed diminishment in the fine wrinkles (better known as crow's feet) around their eyes.
 The women also enjoyed a smoother complexion and a big jump in elasticity.

 Aglycone is among several plant estrogens found in soy.
 Soy estrogens may help counter age- and menopause-related changes in skin by hindering collagen depletion and boosting the production of connective tissue cells in the skin.
 But soy is not without its drawbacks.
-Get the YOU Docs' take on all the conflicting information about soy.

 Are topical estrogen creams a good idea?
 Find out whether they can help stymie menopause-induced skin changes.